Religion Courses

 COURSES IN AMERICAN AND HISTORICAL STUDIES

 RELIGION 231.
 (3) RELIGION IN AMERICAN LIFE I. An historical survey of religion in American life and thought to 1870.
-Topics include the influence of Puritanism, the character of American religious freedom, slave religion, and the interaction between religion and social reform.
+The course will look at major religious developments in what is now the United States, particularly highlighting religious interaction and diffusion among First Nations, Europeans, and Africans and their descendants.
 Prerequisite: none.

 RELIGION 232.
 (3) RELIGION IN AMERICAN LIFE II.
 An historical survey of religion in American life and thought since 1870.
 Topics include American religious pluralism, immigrant religion, religious responses to social issues, and the character of modern American religious experience.
 Prerequisite: none.